Nomination and Election Guidelines

 ROM looks for leaders who share ROM’s values, reflect the diversity of our city and province and have strong business skills and relevant board experience.

-ROM is currently seeking and recruiting a qualified candidate to run for one position in the 2022 Membership-elected Trustee election.
-Members interested in the member-elected Trustee position are encouraged to read about the nomination process outlined here.
+ROM is currently seeking and recruiting qualified candidates to run for two positions in the 2024 Membership-elected Trustee election.
+Members interested in the member-elected Trustee positions are encouraged to read about the nomination process outlined here.

 About the ROM

 Founded more than one hundred years ago, the Royal Ontario Museum (ROM) is a globally renowned institution celebrated for its multidisciplinary collections, ground-breaking research and iconic architecture.
 Spanning art, culture, and nature from around the world and across the ages, the Museum’s comprehensive collection, coupled with its exceptional exhibitions, installations, and programs that speak to diverse audiences, has made the ROM a leading cultural destination for local, national and international visitors.

 Welcoming more than 1.3 million people annually, ROM is the most attended museum in Canada and ranks among the top 10 cultural institutions in North America.
 And as a globally recognized field research institute, home to more than 13 million artworks, cultural objects and natural history specimens featured in over 40 galleries and exhibitions spaces, the ROM is also one of the few truly multidisciplinary museums in the world.

 Our mission is to transform lives by helping people to understand the past, make sense of the present and come together to shape a shared future.
 To do this, we build and share our global collections, create knowledge, inspire learning, encourage gathering and spark exchange on topics that matter to people and communities.

 Qualifications & Candidate Eligibility